The 11 Best Breakfast Spots In Miami guide image

 Jimmy’s is a classic, and one of our absolute favorite diners in Miami.
 It does all the things a great diner is supposed to do.
 There are leather booths that suck you in like quicksand and counter seating where you can comfortably dine solo and chug coffee.
 You can get an order of eggs with hash browns and sausage links for under $10, then come back for lunch and grab a patty melt on rye.
 But dinner isn’t an option at Jimmy’s—it closes around 4pm—even though they shot that dinner scene in Moonlight here.

-As long as it’s not Sunday—the one day a week this classic Cuban spot is closed—Enriqueta’s is a great breakfast option.
+As long as it’s not Sunday—the one day a week this classic Cuban restaurant is closed—Enriqueta’s is a great breakfast option.
 Breakfast specials (like eggs with a protein, Cuban toast, and cafe con leche) are well under $10.
 There's also a novela of big sandwiches.
 We generally go with the pan con bistec or the croqueta preparada, which is basically just a Cubano with croquetas stuffed inside.

 MLK is a Liberty City classic with a steady stream of regulars who all seem to be on a first-name basis with the staff.
 The menu leans Southern soul food with a little bit of a Caribbean seafood influence.
 Anything on the menu with the word “fried” in it is the move—especially the fried fish options.
 The wings and waffles are also really good.
 This is a big takeout spot, but there are tables inside in case you want to eat there.